codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 3. In Codemagic, click **Install GitHub App** on the Applications page.
 If you already have another repository integration enabled for your personal account, you can find the installation button in **User settings > Integrations > Install GitHub App**.
 4. You will be then redirected to GitHub to proceed with installation.
 Click **Install**.
 5. Next, select the GitHub account or organization where you want to install the app.
-6. Select whether to grant access to **All repositories** or select the repositories to share one by one by choosing **Only select repositories**.
+6. Select whether to grant access to **All repositories** or select the repositories to share by choosing **Only select repositories**.
 7. Click **Install & Authorize** (you may be asked to confirm that action by entering your password).
-After successful installation, you will be redirected back to Codemagic and you can see the status for the GitHub App integration as connected.
+After successful installation, you will be redirected back to Codemagic and you can see the status for the GitHub app integration as connected.

 #### Configuring accounts and repository access settings

-If you want to install Codemagic GitHub App to another GitHub account/organization or change repository access settings, navigate to **GitHub > Settings > Applications > Installed GitHub Apps > Codemagic CI/CD** or go directly to [https://github.com/apps/codemagic-ci-cd](https://github.com/apps/codemagic-ci-cd) and click **Configure**.
+If you want to install Codemagic GitHub app to another GitHub account/organization or change repository access settings, navigate to **GitHub > Settings > Applications > Installed GitHub Apps > Codemagic CI/CD** or go directly to [https://github.com/apps/codemagic-ci-cd](https://github.com/apps/codemagic-ci-cd) and click **Configure**.
 Note that the settings you configure in Codemagic CI/CD GitHub app prevail over the GitHub OAuth integration settings.

 If you revoke access to previously shared repositories, you will still see all your apps and build history but won't be able to build the apps to which Codemagic no longer has access.
 Such apps will be grayed out and will show up on the Applications page with the **Removed from repository** filter.